did-you-know? rent-now

 Summary

-The first biography of the dazzling and painful life of Nobel Prize–winning physicist Roger Penrose
+A "beautifully composed and revealing" (Financial Times) biography of the dazzling and painful life of Nobel Prize–winning physicist Roger Penrose—"a stunning achievement" (Kai Bird, American Prometheus).

-As a little boy, Roger Penrose and his father discovered a sundial in a clearing behind their home.
-In that machine made of light, shadow, and time, six-year-old Roger discovered a “world behind the world” of transcendently beautiful geometry, beginning a journey toward becoming one of the world’s most influential mathematicians, philosophers, and physicists.
+When he was six years old, Roger Penrose discovered a sundial in a clearing near his house.
+Through that machine made of light, shadow, and time, Roger glimpsed a “world behind the world” of transcendently beautiful geometry.
+It spurred him on a journey to become one of the world’s most influential mathematicians, philosophers, and physicists.

 Author Biography